-Opportunities in the paralegal field are rising across the United States and its territories, and Alaska paralegal schools are ready to meet demand.
-New jobs in Alaska have increased interest in the area, and the need for legal professionals is growing.
-Earning a degree or certificate in paralegal studies in Alaska could be especially fruitful considering the high salaries paralegals are paid there.
-According to the Bureau of Labor Statistics, Alaska ranks third in the top paying states for paralegals, with an average annual salary reported of $60,020 in 2013.1 For this reason, pursuing a paralegal degree in Alaska might be worth your while.
+Opportunities in the paralegal field are increasing across the US, and Alaska paralegal schools are ready to meet demand.
+Nationwide, the need for legal professionals is growing.
+Earning a degree or certificate in paralegal studies in Alaska can also lead to an above-average salary.
+According to the Bureau of Labor Statistics, paralegals in Alaska earned an average annual salary of $59,140 as of 2018.1 For this reason, pursuing a paralegal degree in Alaska might be worth your while.

 How to Become a Paralegal in Alaska

 There are many training opportunities available in Alaska for those interested in the paralegal field.
-The state’s unique location and demographics result in many paralegal needs that are different from those in the lower United States.
+The state’s unique location and demographics result in paralegal needs that are different from those in the lower United States.
 Paralegals in Alaska must be supervised and instructed by certified attorneys.
-As with other states, they cannot provide legal advice or other legal services to the general public on their own, and the lawyers at their office are legally responsible for their work.
+As in other states, they cannot provide legal advice or other legal services to the general public on their own, and the supervising lawyer(s) are legally responsible for the work of their paralegals.

-Obtaining a paralegal degree is much the same, as are the requirements that must be met by the successful paralegal.
+Obtaining a paralegal degree is typically a requirement to become a successful paralegal.
 There are a range of online and on-campus paralegal programs available in Alaska, all of which will provide a prospective paralegal with the education needed to advance in the state’s legal market.

 Alaska Paralegal Salary and Job Outlook